Canadians don’t know much, or think much, about gene-edited crops.

 The changes to a gene-edited crop are comparable to the changes from conventional plant breeding, except it’s more precise and faster.

-To correct misperceptions about gene-edited crops and provide information about their benefits, CropLife Canada, along with the Canadian Seed Trade Association and the Canada Grains Council, have launched a new website at naturenurtured.ca/.
+To correct misperceptions about gene-edited crops and provide information about their benefits, CropLife Canada, along with the Canadian Seed Trade Association and the Canada Grains Council, have launched a new website: https://naturenurtured.ca/.

-The website provides facts on gene-edited crops and the crop innovations happening because of gene editing, such as the development of high fibre wheat and soybeans with healthier oil.
+The website provides facts on gene-edited crops and the crop innovations happening because of gene editing.
+Like the development of high fibre wheat and soybeans with healthier oil.

 Why create a gene editing website?